Sermon Podcast Audio

 Love Thy Neighbor

 Do you see what is going on?
 The main point is that we should be showing compassion, mercy, and love for our neighbor.
-Our neighbors are those who do not have shelter to keep themselves warm at
+Our neighbors are those who do not have shelter to keep themselves warm at night, or enough food to feed their family, or those who are running away from imminent evil; it is those in need.

 But we can’t.
 We can’t just sit idle in our own comfort.
 We can’t just cross to the other side of the road and offer no hope to those who need our help.
 Jesus has given us a commandment to go and help the fatherless, the widowed, and the needy.
 He wants us to get out of our comfort zones and love our neighbors.
 Yes, we should be afraid of terrorism, but we should never let fear rule us.